coolosos/.github/profile/README.md

 ![coolosos](https://avatars.githubusercontent.com/u/126026123?s=200&v=4 "coolosos")

-**coolosos** is an open GitHub organization created by a group of senior Flutter developers who share a deep passion for clean, scalable, and enjoyable software development.
+**Coolosos** is an open GitHub organization created by a group of senior Flutter developers who share a deep passion for clean, scalable, and enjoyable software development.
 We focus primarily on building packages and tools that improve the Dart and Flutter application ecosystem.

 ## 🎯 What We Do